Pranavvv08/Should-I-Reply/README.md

 ## **Overview**

 **Should I Reply?** is an AI-powered email assistant that analyzes incoming emails for urgency, emotional tone, and suggests smart, context-aware replies.
-By leveraging **OpenRouter's DeepSeek-v3**, it helps you prioritize important messages and craft responses effortlessly—saving time and reducing email overload.
+By leveraging **OpenRouter's LLM Models**, it helps you prioritize important messages and craft responses effortlessly—saving time and reducing email overload.

 🚀 **Key Benefits:**
 ✔ **Never miss an urgent email again**